mili12321/watchat/README.md

 Install the project dependencies and packages

 $ npm install
-Run the app in a development mode
+Run the app in a development mode from the Backend

-$ npm start
+$ npm run dev
 Navigate to

 $ http://localhost:3000/